Workiva/over_react/doc/wrapping_js_components.md

 That getter can then be used whenever it's necessary to reference the raw JS component, such as when instantiating `ReactJsComponentFactoryProxy`.

 In order for that getter to be valid though, it must be pointing to tangible JavaScript somewhere.
 The interop APIs look for that JavaScript as a property of the `Window` object.
-In order to add the JavaScript to the `Window`, you must:

-1. Have a JavaScript bundle.
-This bundle should wrap its contents in a namespace (like it's package name) and export the JS component.
+Your JavaScript component can be attached in several ways, but it must happen before the `UiFactory` attempts to reference the interop getter.
+Otherwise, a runtime error will fire.

-1. Load the JS bundle into the application.
-One way to do this is similar to how [React is added][react-script] to a page.
+One way to attach the JavaScript is to use a bundle like [React usually is][react-dart].
 If you are wrapping a JS library without any customizations, it's likely the bundle already exists as a [UMD module](https://jameshfisher.com/2020/10/04/what-are-umd-modules/) or similar format.
-If you need to write your own JS or make customizations, it's necessary to create your own bundle.
-If you have any questions around bundling, let us know in [Slack][slack]!
+If you need to write your own JS or make customizations, it's necessary to create and attach a custom build.
+If you have any questions around this, let us know in [Slack][slack]!

 ### Theoretical Conclusion